+3.4.3 Service providers

-[3.4.3] Service providers: These make and keep RIS operational and therefore they develop, maintain and operate the RIS applications.
+Service providers make and keep RIS operational and therefore they develop, maintain and operate the RIS applications.
 They control the autonomous applications and, where necessary, they provide the main input into the applications either by themselves or by RIS users.
-The service providers that can be seen as relevant in the context of RIS, are presented in Table 3, "Service providers stakeholder roles".
-3